diwei-tan/Backend-with-GBM-Classifier/README.md

 For example, we can input `localhost:5000/plot/get_poverty_breakdown` into our browser to get the overall counts for each poverty level.

+## Troubleshooting

+Should the lgbm model not load as intended, you can train a model using `python train.py`.
+Doing so will run the training for the ten-fold lgbm classifier, and save iterations of models as `model_<modelaccuracy>_0.txt` in the `root` folder.
+Choose the model with highest accuracy and rename it `best_model.txt` and place it in `data` folder, replacing the current one.
+Delete the rest of the models, and rerun `python app.py`.
+This should solve issues with regards to the lgbm model.

 ## HTTP Calls

 The following are the possible GET methods that can be used to return the insights or classification of poverty level for the test individuals: